 A second in-person workshop is held at the end of Phase 2, during which all the evidence gathered is assessed by the NITAG members over the course of three days.
 The first two days of the workshop focus on evidence assessment and vaccine ranking.
-NITAG members review the evidence gathered for each criterion individually, comparing indicators across vaccines, and use an online voting tool to rank the vaccines - with the first day focused on importance criteria and the second day focused on feasibility criteria.
+NITAG members review the evidence gathered for each criterion individually, comparing indicators across vaccines, and use an online voting tool to rank3 the vaccines - with the first day focused on importance criteria and the second day focused on feasibility criteria.

 The results of this ranking exercise are used to inform both prioritization decisions and sequencing results, initiating indepth discussion between the NITAG members - the results are presented as an aid to guide the discussion rather than an algorithm to make the decision for the NITAG.
 At the end of the second day of the workshop, members review and compare the importance and feasibility ranking results (weighted and unweighted).
 Average importance and feasibility rankings are computed for each of the vaccines considered and displayed in a four-quadrant scatter chart to enable a simple visualization of the discussion results (Figure 6).
-NITAG members then review the results and determine - based on the criteria discussed and their country priorities - which vaccines to prioritize, selecting both high and medium priority vaccines.
+NITAG members then review the results and determine - based on the criteria discussed and their country priorities - which vaccines to prioritize, selecting both high and medium priority vaccines and defining which vaccines should be low priority and therefore not introduced in the proposed timeframe.